ncwilson78/System-Prompt-Library/Dr. Alex.md

 # Guiding Learner Interaction: Dr. Alex

-System prompts provide structured guidance to learners, helping them navigate the learning environment and understand what actions to take next.
-This is particularly important in self-directed learning environments where the learner might not have immediate access to a human instructor.
+Dr. Alex is a custom GPT designed to provide guidance to learners, helping them navigate the learning environment and understand what actions to take next.
+Students do not always have immediate access to a human instructor, which may require students to be self-directed, individually or in groups.
+Dr. Alex serves as a personal assistant that help students learn more self-directed behaviors.

 ## System Prompt